-According to Gartner’s forecast, subscription-based software will keep growing and will reach USD 364 million in 2022 through the scalability of the SaaS revenue model and will remain the largest IT market segment.
+According to IDC, subscription-based software will keep growing and represent 83% of total software revenue by 2025 through the scalability of the SaaS revenue model.
+It will remain the largest IT market segment.
 The lockdown due to COVID-19 this year has forced the demand for collaboration tools with better features and work speed.
 This resulted in a higher interest in SaaS offers worldwide.

 Read more about SaaS business model in our blog.

 Jelvix helps SaaS clients to identify points of growth and reduction marks with the help of key metrics interpretation.
 Measuring and explication of performance show opportunities and help to spare resources efficiently.